LeroySteding/leroy-steding-portfolio/TRANSLATION_ANALYSIS.md

 // Paragraph 1
 "I'm a Dutch full-stack developer and entrepreneur with a passion for building cutting-edge web platforms that leverage the power of AI automation.
-As the founder of STEDING Digital / STEDING AI & Automation, I specialize in creating scalable, intelligent solutions that transform how businesses operate."
+As the founder of Hifive, I specialize in creating scalable, intelligent solutions that transform how businesses operate."

 // → Dutch translation needed